PatrickKratsch/gettingAndCleaningDataPK/README.md

 # gettingAndCleaningDataPK
-Final project of course 3 of the Data Science Specialisation on Coursera
+Final project of course 3 of the Data Science Specialisation on Coursera - first attempt

 Description of Script